fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/index.md

 - [YouTube Channel](https://www.youtube.com/channel/UCt6_7arYzi4TcIIwo7TLURw) will host mini-lectures and other screencasts.
 I will post announcements of new videos in Learn (which send an email to you as well).
 I highly recommend that you either subscribe or bookmark the channel so you have quick access to it.

 ### Zotero
 We use a tool called [Zotero](http://zotero.org) to access PDFs for the course.
 We have what's called a group library that holds all the readings for the course.
-To get connected, see the [getting started guide](http://fredgibbs.net/courses/etc/zotero).
-Once connected you can access the [course library](https://www.zotero.org/groups/642043/diet-health-expertise-unm/library).
+FIRST, to get connected, see the [getting started guide](http://fredgibbs.net/courses/etc/zotero).

+Once you've completed the steps in the guide (it takes maybe 5 minutes), you can access the [course library](https://www.zotero.org/groups/642043/diet-health-expertise-unm/library).
+This link is also on UNM Learn and on the Links and Guides page for this course (see link at very top of page).

 NOTE: ALL course readings not already online will be ONLY available through Zotero (unless you track them down on your own, which you should never need to do).

 #### Quick Info
-- Group Library Name: `diet-health-expertise-unm` (in case you need to look it up at zotero.org)
+- Group Library Name: `diet-health-expertise-unm` (in case you need to look it up on zotero.org)
-- Group Library URL: [https://www.zotero.org/groups/642043/diet-health-expertise-unm/library](https://www.zotero.org/groups/642043/diet-health-expertise-unm/library).
+- Group Library URL: [https://www.zotero.org/groups/642043/diet-health-expertise-unm](https://www.zotero.org/groups/642043/diet-health-expertise-unm).
 Remember that you can only see the group library if you have joined it.